What is Community Engaged Learning at TCNJ?

-Finally, the Bonner Institute and Bonner Community Scholars enter into comprehensive partnerships with local community organizations.
+TCNJ via their Community Engagement and Bonner Community Scholars provide capacity building to local community organizations via direct service, research, planning, and resource development.
 The goal is to identify and address a range of needs and interests of the Institute’s partners by tapping into the service and community engaged learning resources on campus.
-This includes direct service, research, planning, and resource development, among others.

 First Year Community Engaged Learning